Skat (card game): Schmegegge Skat

 In Schmegegge Skat declarer plays against defender and a half-dummy that is played by defender.
+The dummy is considered its own hand, but scores with the defender.
 The dummy always has five cards exposed, and after each trick a new card for the dummy gets turned up, so there's always five.
 Play generally follows Skat but Ramsch uses 2 card tricks with dummy out of play: if both players pass initially, two cards of dummy are revealed for information, and if both pass a second time, they play 2-card tricks after a chance to exchange two cards unseen with dummy.

+Four-player variant

+There are several variants of Skat for 4 players, but the most popular is Geberskat, where the rules are the same as standard 3-player Skat, except that the dealer doesn't play for the round.